Scholarships for Non-Resident First-Year Students

 **Includes student’s share of WUE base tuition (150% of resident base tuition before the COF stipend reduction).

-Estimated costs are for the on-campus 2024-2025 academic year.
-See the full breakdown.
+Estimated costs are for the on-campus 2025-2026 academic year.

 WUE Eligible Locations: